 Designing and producing traditional signage is a slow and often painstaking process.
-The materials for that upcoming campaign or convention must enter development weeks, if not months, before they are actually needed in physical form.
-And once created, they’re final — outdated information, typos and all.
+The materials for that upcoming campaign or convention must enter development weeks, if not months, before actually needed.
+Once created, they’re final — outdated information, typos and all.

-If you hope to excel in today’s fast-paced marketplace, it’s crucial to update your visual presence in real time.
-And with digital signage, you maintain control over your message at all times.
+To excel in today’s fast-paced marketplace, it’s crucial to update your visual presence in real time.
+With digital signage, you maintain control over your message at all times.
 Want to show multiple items on screen at once?
 No problem.
 Need to change your display several times over the course of a day?
 Easily done.

 In your customers’ eyes, efficiency can sometimes be a simple matter of perception.
-Field studies by the queue management pros at Lavi Industries have found that by offering a distraction in the form of commercials and promotional messages, digital signage in retail lines can reduce perceived wait time by as much as 40%, meaning the customer’s you have already attracted will enjoy a better experience and are more likely to return in the future.
+Queue management pros at Lavi Industries found that offering the distraction of commercials and promotional messages on digital signage, can reduce retail line perceived wait time by as much as 40%.
+That means the your current customers enjoy a better experience and are more likely to return.

 2. “Silent” Endorsement